Myosotis chaffeyorum: Distribution and habitat

-Myosotis chaffeyorum is endemic to the South Island of New Zealand in Western Nelson, Sounds-Nelson and Marlborough, from (50–)550–1100 m elevation.
+M. chaffeyorum is endemic to the South Island of New Zealand in Western Nelson, Sounds-Nelson and Marlborough, from (50–)550–1100 m elevation.
 M. chaffeyorum is found on limestone, marble or ultramafic bluffs and rocks, usually on bare, dry soils, in shady places.
 It is considered to be an obligate calcicole.

 Conservation status

 The species is listed as Threatened - Nationally Critical the most recent assessment (2017-2018) of the New Zealand Threatened Classification for plants.
 It also has the qualifiers "DP" (Data Poor), "RR" (Sparse) and "Sp" (Sparse).